 Why would God care about that?
-Great question: A lot in the Old Testament Law was intended to be symbolic; practical illustrations that taught spiritual principles and the lesson here is that you shouldn't mix things pulling in opposite directions.
+Great question: A lot in the Old Testament law was intended to be symbolic; living illustrations that taught spiritual principles.
+The lesson here is that you shouldn't mix things pulling in opposite directions.
 God was less concerned about inefficiencies in farming and more concerned with his people corrupting themselves with bad influences.

 That's what Paul picks up on.
-He says, "If you're yoked up with an unbeliever, you're going to pull in two different directions!"
+If you're yoked up with an unbeliever, you're going to pull in two different directions!